DSI-FDI/final-project/iteration_2_and_3_dsi.md

 	* The user can configure if he/she wants to see previous relationships history inside the girl summary.

 - The list of conversation topics are displayed in the screen taking into account the girl hobbies and knowledge.
-- A bunch of **senteces** to speak about a topic are generated and suggested to the user in the screen.
+- A bunch of **sentences** to speak about a topic are generated and suggested to the user in the screen.
 This information is extracted from different sources: books, blogs, videos, wikipedia...
-- The voice recognizition system heards the user commands and take the correct actions.
+- The voice recognition system hears the user commands and take the correct actions.
 - A sensor to identify the emotional state of the girl is required.
 The emotional state is calculated given different variables (gestures, expressions and voice), it's shown in the screen.
 - A non-intrusive approach should be taken when designing the application so the users can focus on the conversation while reading the extra information.
 - The app analyzes constantly the gestures, expressions and feelings from the other person and says how is she feeling.
 - A list of suggested places to have the date or to move in, ranked by girl preferences is shown.
-Also the application can book direclty.
+Also the application can book directly.

 ### Catalog of data elements

 Taking into account the information written in the prior block *Preparing the requirements* we are defining the data elements of the application.

 #### Summary of the girl

 We need to display the following information: